Lakes of Pigeon Lake Wilderness, New York, USA

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Lakes of Pigeon Lake Wilderness.
+Welcome to the ultimate guide to Lakes of Pigeon Lake Wilderness!
+Article topics include:

 Little-known and seldom publicized, the many lakes in the Pigeon Lake Wildernes provide an opportunity for solitude and pleasant outdoor exercise for the public.
 Located in the central region of Adirondacks Park in Hamilton and Herkimer counties, the 50,000-acre roadless wilderness encompasses at least 64 bodies of water.
 The area isn’t crowded, because few are aware of its existence.
 Most Adirondack Park publications do not mention Pigeon Lake Wilderness, so its lakes are a well-kept secret.